 - Send the Facebook event link to Kathy Hovis for consideration of promotion on A&S Facebook page.

 - Send a digital screen to Scott Haber for consideration to be posted on the screens in Klarman Hall & Goldwin Smith.
 (See Digital Screens, below, for details.)
 Consider sharing via CUView's Digital Well for other screens across campus.
-Download digital screen templates for event promotion here.
+You can download digital screen templates for event promotion in Box or access them in Canva: horizontal orientation and vertical orientation.

 - Consider paid ads: Google Adwords, Facebook ads, local radio spots, print media advertising (Cornell Daily Sun, Ithaca Times, Ithaca Journal, etc.)